-Every time someone talks about Burgas they sound like they have a gun pointed at them.
+Every time people talk about Burgas they sound like they have a gun pointed at them.
 It’s like in those mental health institutions in the movies.
-You have to say: everything is fine, else you get electrocuted.
-“Burgas is so peaceful, there is no crime, no drugs; The cost of living is very low and the city is beautiful; I’d say it’s the most European city in Bulgaria; Very prosperous and clean; We’re having so much fun here, we made so many friends; This park is the best park I’ve ever seen.
-Life is great!”.
+You have to say: everything is fine; otherwise you will get electrocuted.
+“Burgas is so peaceful, there is no crime, no drugs.
+The cost of living is very low and the city is beautiful.
+I would say it’s the most European city in Bulgaria: very prosperous and clean.
+We’re having so much fun here and we made so many friends.
+This park is the best park I’ve ever seen.
+Life is great!”
 Stockholm syndrome at its finest.
 Jokes aside, Burgas is exactly like that: a giant retirement home.
 That is a good comparison as many Europeans decide to spend their golden years here.
 Burgas is cheap and quiet with the bonus of being a sea resort.
 The climate is not too hot during summer and not too cold during winters.
 It’s also not as rowdy as the Golden Sands.
 Unfortunately, the one exceptional thing about this city is that it is home to the largest oil refinery in the Balkans.
 Oh yeah, the seafood is amazing too.
 That’s it.
 It’s by no means the second Dubai.
 Burgas is just a humble port town that’s slowly realizing its touristic potential.